arashnm80/arashnm80.github.io/quotes.md

 > 80% of all outcomes are derived from 20% of causes.

+> Talk is cheap, show me the code

+> I choose to be the same person in the best or worst possible situation.

 > The scope of one's personality is defined by the magnitude of that problem which is capable of driving a person out of his wits.

 > Diff between 125 and 120 mins is nothing, diff between 5' and 0' is everything.

 > I choose to leave or fight for the narrow possibility to live.

+> Think out of the box.

 > If you have to walk through an unpleasant path, what can you do to make it more bearable or even turn the tide and use it to your advantage?